 Central Services and Administration Building (CSAB)

 The office of the Vice President for Medical Affairs and Dean of the College of Medicine is located on the first floor of the CSAB.
-The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located here.
+The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located there.

 Children’s & Women’s Hospital

 Children’s & Women’s Hospital is a full-service acute-care medical/surgical hospital.
-Officially opened and dedicated in September of 1997 and recently expanded, it is one of only five freestanding hospitals in the United States dedicated to the healthcare of children and women.
+Officially opened and dedicated in September 1997 and recently expanded, it is one of only five freestanding hospitals in the United States dedicated to the healthcare of children and women.
 With some 2,600 deliveries annually, it is Mobile’s leader in births.
 Children’s & Women’s Hospital has the region’s only neonatal and pediatric intensive care units, both specially equipped and staffed to provide the most advanced care for premature, critically ill and critically injured children.
 The NICU includes a recently opened small baby unit providing specialized care for infants born at 28 weeks gestation or sooner.
 The high-risk OB unit and the Labor/Delivery/Recovery unit are the regional referral centers for high-risk obstetrical patients for the central Gulf Coast.
-This hospital also features the award-winning USS Hope infusion center, which uses “distraction therapy” to give young patients the feeling of traveling in a submarine during their visit.
+This hospital also features the award-winning USS Hope treatment center, which uses “distraction therapy” to give young patients the feeling of traveling in a submarine during their visit.
 The Geri Moulton Children’s Park, located in an adjacent wooded setting and filled with more than 50 life-size bronze sculptures of children and families, provides a tranquil place for patients and the community to enjoy, as well as a beautiful entrance to the hospital.

 Mastin Patient Care Center